KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 The most famous alienist of the time was Dr. Allan McClane Hamilton.
 Dr. Hamilton rose to national fame through his courtroom testimonies as an expert witness in many high-profile criminal cases.
 In addition, he published the forensic techniques he developed and the legal phraseology other alienists should follow when testifying about a defendant’s mental capacities before a court.
 The work earned him the sobriquet of “America’s Father of Forensic Psychiatry.”
 Toward the end of his career, Dr. Hamilton wrote an autobiography titled “The Recollections of an Alienist.”
 The memoirs he published closely match the personality and activities of Caleb Carrs’ fictional Dr. Kreizler in the current HBO series.
 For me, watching Daniel Bruhl as the Alienist was a miraculous reincarnation of Allan McClane Hamilton.

-John Phin ( 1832-1913), a Scottish-American author, founded the Industrial Publishing Company in New York City, which published several serial publications, including the American Journal of Microscopy and Popular Science.
-He had a keen interest in microscopy and authored the book Practical Hints on the Selection and Use of the Microscope.
+John Phin (1832-1913) was a writer, lawyer, and publisher.
+He founded the Industrial Publishing Company in New York City, which published the American Journal of Microscopy and several other serial publications.
+Phin was a New York Microscopical Association member and authored the book “Practical Hints on the Selection and Use of the Microscope.”
+Under his editorship, the American Journal of Microscopy ran four articles discussing the Kentucky Meat Shower.

 The title page of Practical Hints for the Selection and Use of the Microscope

-At the top of the page is a dedication to Charles C. Shults written in the hand of and signed by the book’s author John Phin.
+At the top of the page is a dedication to Charles C. Shults written in the hand of and signed by the book’s author, John Phin.

 Schulz’s wise financial investments enabled him to build a posh mansion in Montclair, New Jersey.
 His wife, Lucy, and son, Clifford, joined him in traveling about the world and finding furnishings that fit the home.
-What they collected expressed their passions – primarily scientific and archeological artifacts.
+What they collected expressed their passions, primarily scientific and archeological artifacts.
 After the Shultz family died, the Montclair Historical Society kept the Shultz mansion as a museum of nineteenth-century life.
 Unfortunately, the historical society could not afford to maintain the property, and in November 2021, they sold the building and auctioned off its contents.
-Shultz had a beautiful mahogany microscope slide cabinet holding five-hundred antique preparations.
+Shultz had a beautiful mahogany microscope slide cabinet holding five hundred antique preparations.
 The catalog valued the slide collection as worth between two and three thousand dollars.
 (I believe this estimation to be low.
 I do not know the final hammer price, but it should have been more.)

 Mahogany Microscope Cabinet Owned by Charles Shultz